anvilproject/anvil-portal/content/data/requesting-data-access.md

 If you are a member of a participating consortium and would like access to a consortium’s data please reach out to your consortium leadership to request access.

-## Requesting Researcher Data Access as an External Researcher
+## Requesting Data Access as a Researcher

  This document intends to explain the process by which external, non-consortium members can gain access to a given cohort that is housed within the AnVIL.